SirRody/RecommenderSystemProject/README.md

 ## Conclusion

-This project successfully demonstrates that matrix factorization algorithms can master movie recommendation tasks, achieving **91% of theoretical optimal performance** while being **29 times faster** than traditional EM clustering.
-The progression from simple clustering to advanced factorization shows how AI can handle increasingly complex recommendation scenarios.
+This project demonstrates that matrix factorization achieves **1.5% better accuracy** with **29× faster training** than traditional EM clustering.
+The real insight: **simpler algorithms often outperform complex ones** when properly implemented.

 The work bridges statistical modeling and machine learning—a crucial step toward building recommendation systems that balance accuracy, speed, and scalability, with applications ranging from entertainment to e-commerce.